Bitcoin (₿) is a virtual decentralised cryptographic currency.

-The vast majority of money in the world doesn't actually exist as physical cash, even for regular currencies like the US dollar and British Pound 95% or more of the cash in the system only exists digitally.
-Bitcoin is effectively a 100% digital virtual currency but rather than being linked to one specific economy or nation it is completely decentralised.
+The vast majority of money in the world doesn’t actually exist as physical cash, even for regular currencies like the US dollar and British Pound Sterling, 95% or more of the money in the system only exists digitally.
+Well Bitcoin is a 100% digital virtual currency, but rather than being linked to one specific economy or nation, it is completely decentralised.
 This means the currency cannot be controlled by a specific government or treasury and is safe from seizure by a central authority.

 Bitcoin payments are entirely peer-to-peer with transactions taking place directly between users with no middle institution or bank involved.
 Bitcoins exist as cryptographic keys which can be bought, sold or exchanged as you would with any other currency.
 You make payments by sending private keys between the payee and the recipient, the transaction is recorded in a public ledger (known as the Blockchain), which ensures the coins can only be used once.

-The Blockchain is made up of a series of network nodes that communicate using bitcoin software, these verify and record the transactions.
-Network nodes can be run by anyone and you can earn bitcoins by acting as a processor, this is known as a mining.
+The Blockchain is made up of a series of network nodes that communicate using bitcoin software, and these verify and record the transactions.
+Network nodes can be run by anyone and you can earn bitcoins with your own computer by acting as a processor, this is known as a mining.
 Miners earn bitcoins from the transaction processing fees (see later).

-From a user point of view Bitcoin is no more complicated than using any other digital wallet once you have it all set up.
+From a user point of view, Bitcoin is no more complicated than using any other digital wallet once you have it all set up.
 You can access your account and make payments direct from a computer or smart phone in less time than it would take you to login to your conventional banking app and make a deposit.

-When you want to make a transaction your digital wallet checks the validity of your Bitcoins against the Blockchain, the public record, if the coins are valid they are sent to the recipient.
+When you want to make a transaction your digital wallet checks the validity of your Bitcoins against the Blockchain, and if the coins are valid they are sent to the recipient.
 The recipient signs (digitally acknowledges) that they have received the private key, this is broadcast to the network and ultimately recorded in the Blockchain, and the funds move from your account to theirs.
 This whole process happens in reverse to withdraw.